grantyli94/faucet/README.md

 4. **Rate limiting**
    - Wait 24 hours or use a different address
    - Restart backend to clear in-memory limits (development only)

-## Production Considerations

-For production deployment:
-- Use Redis/database for rate limiting persistence
-- Implement proper logging and monitoring
-- Set up HTTPS and proper CORS policies
-- Use secret management for private keys
-- Add transaction history tracking